apache/nuttx/configs/stm32ldiscovery/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. The serial console is on UART1 and NuttX LED support is enabled.
+    1. The serial console is on UART1 and NuttX LED support is enabled.
        Therefore, you will need an external RS232 driver or TTL serial-to- USB converter.
 The UART1 TX and RX pins should be available on PA9 and PA10, respectively.

        The serial console is configured for 57600 8N1 by default.

-    3. Support for NSH built-in applications is *not* enabled.
+    2. Support for NSH built-in applications is *not* enabled.

-    4. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
+    3. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
 That can easily be reconfigured, of course.